Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Introduction

 In the last phase, we leverage the developed classifier to understand how prominent the problem at hand is.
-From our analysis on different subsets of the collected videos, we find that $1.1\%$ of the 233,337 Elsagate-related, and $0.5\%$ of the 154,957 other children-related collected videos are inappropriate for toddlers, which indicates that the problem is not negligible.
+From our analysis on different subsets of the collected videos, we find that 1.1\% of the 233,337 Elsagate-related, and 0.5\% of the 154,957 other children-related collected videos are inappropriate for toddlers, which indicates that the problem is not negligible.
 To further assess how safe YouTube is for toddlers, we run a live simulation in which we mimic a toddler randomly clicking on YouTube's suggested videos.
-We find that there is a $3.5\%$ chance that a toddler following YouTube's recommendations will encounter an inappropriate video within ten hops if she starts from a video that appears among the top ten results of a toddler-appropriate keyword search (e.g., Peppa Pig).
+We find that there is a 3.5\% chance that a toddler following YouTube's recommendations will encounter an inappropriate video within ten hops if she starts from a video that appears among the top ten results of a toddler-appropriate keyword search (e.g., Peppa Pig).

-Last, our assessment on YouTube's current mitigations shows that the platform struggles to keep up with the problem: only $20.5\%$ and $2.5\%$ of our manually reviewed disturbing and restricted videos, respectively, have been removed by YouTube.
-Furthermore, disturbing videos in our ground truth dataset have been live on YouTube for a mean of 942 days.
+Last, our assessment on YouTube's current mitigations shows that the platform struggles to keep up with the problem: only 20.5\% and 2.5\% of our manually reviewed disturbing and restricted videos, respectively, have been removed by YouTube.

-\textbf{Contributions.} In summary, our contribution is threefold: \begin{enumerate}[leftmargin=.17in] \item We undertake a large-scale analysis of the disturbing videos problem that is currently plaguing YouTube. \item We propose a reasonably accurate classifier that can be used to discern disturbing videos which target toddlers. \item We make publicly available the implementation of the classifier, the manually reviewed ground truth dataset that consists of 4,797 videos, and the metadata of all the collected and examined videos so that the research community can build on our results to further investigate the problem. \end{enumerate}
+\textbf{Contributions.} In summary, our contribution is threefold: \begin{compactenum} \item We undertake a large-scale analysis of the disturbing videos problem that is currently plaguing YouTube. \item We propose a reasonably accurate classifier that can be used to discern disturbing videos which target toddlers. \item We make publicly available the classifier\footnote{\url{https://tinyurl.com/disturbed-youtube-classifier}}, the manually reviewed ground truth dataset that consists of 4,797 videos, and the metadata of all the collected and examined videos\footnote{\url{https://zenodo.org/record/3632781}} so that the research community can build on our results to further investigate the problem. \end{compactenum}